jsmoriss/jsm-force-ssl/readme.txt

 == Description ==

-**A simple, fast, and effective way to make sure URLs get redirected to HTTPS dynamically.**
+**A simple, fast, and effective way to force HTTP URLs to HTTPS dynamically.**

 **Significantly different than other plugins of this type** (*in a good way*):